-- Rubber band ligation: a rubber band placed around the base of the hemorrhoid cuts off circulation to the bulk of the hemorrhoid and causes the hemorrhoid to wither away.
+- Rubber band ligation: A rubber band placed around the base of the hemorrhoid cuts off circulation to the bulk of the hemorrhoid and causes it to wither away.

-- Laser: a precise laser beam is used to burn away small hemorrhoids.
+- Laser/infrared: A precise laser beam or infrared device is used to burn away small hemorrhoids.

-- Hemorrhoidal arterial ligation: uses a Doppler probe to locate and tie the blood vessels feeding the hemorrhoid, to shrink it.
+- Hemorrhoidal arterial ligation: Uses a Doppler probe to locate and tie the blood vessels feeding the hemorrhoid in order to shrink it.

 What is an anal fissure?